Store Creation

 Custom Handler

-Our custom store already has the handler update which - as we already know - simply substitutes the store's "old" state with a new one.
-This is not sufficient, when for example dealing with a list.
-It would be awkward to add some interest for example.
+Our custom store already has the handler update which - as you already know - substitutes a new state for the old one.
+This is not sufficient when, for example, dealing with a list since it is not possible to simply add an element to the current list - the whole list must be substituted.

-For purposes like this, you can create your own handler inside some Store scope with one of the handle-factory functions.
+For purposes like this, you can create your own handler on a Store scope with one of the handle-factory functions.

-In this case we need the handle function that takes a action type-parameter, which is simply our Interest we want to add.
-Then the lambda function inside the handle factory has the following two parameters for returning the new state of the store:
+The handle function takes an action type-parameter, which in our case is simply the Interest we want to add.
+The resulting lambda function inside the handle factory then has the following two parameters:

 • the old state of the store